Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Now more than ever, financial professionals must be proactive in identifying promising ESG investment opportunities and developing a more holistic view of the companies they work with.
 Here’s how Nexis® can help.

 These ratings, provided by CSRHub, help customers understand a company’s reputational or ethical business risk.
 The ESG Ratings break down ratings for each ESG category into further sub-categories, as well as providing an overall rating for the company.
+So, you can make informed decisions while saving time on research.

 As demand for ethical and sustainable products skyrockets, so does the risk of companies using ESG as a marketing ploy.
 Greenwashing, or unsubstantiated claims and efforts to deceive consumers into believing that a company has a greater positive environmental impact than it actually does, is a real problem; some of the world’s biggest corporations have been accused of misrepresenting their sustainability practices to increase profits.